Get Started with the Maps SDK for Android

 Starting from v11.8.0, the Mapbox Maps SDK for Android brings a transitive dependency on Google Play Services, from which the SDK gets an HTTP client that supports HTTP/3.

 The Google Play Services dependency can be removed, and then the SDK will work without support for HTTP/3.
-For details about how to manage this dependency, follow the instructions below.
+For details about how to manage this dependency, follow the instructions in our Removing Google Play guide.

-- (Optional) If you are using Jetpack Compose to build your app, add the Mapbox SDK Jetpack Compose Extension dependency in your module-level (for example
+- (Optional) If you are using Jetpack Compose to build your app, you will need to add the following to your

 app/build.gradle.kts